citrix/terraform-provider-citrixadc/docs/resources/nsip.md

 ## Import

-A nsip can be imported using its name, e.g.
+A nsip can be imported using its ipaddress, e.g.

 ```shell
 terraform import citrixadc_nsip.tf_nsip 192.168.2.55